ThomasLengeling/KinectPV2/README.md

 - depthTest, how to obtain depth information
 - color1920, color image 1920 x 1080
 - imageTest,  color image, depth image and infrared image
+- skeleton, how to track up to 6 skeletons

 #### Folders: